Bibliography

 For more information, you can consult:

-🔗 the fact sheet related to ISO 14064-1, from ABC's panorama of methods.
+🔗 the fact sheet related to ISO 14064-1, from the ABC methods panorama.

-Article 75 of Law No. 2010-788 of 12 July 2010 on the national commitment for the environment (ENE) established the generalisation of greenhouse gas emission assessments (that is the Regulatory GHG Assessment or BEGES-R) for:
+Article 75 of Law No. 2010-788 of 12 July 2010 on the national commitment for the environment (ENE) established the generalisation of greenhouse gas emission assessments (that is the Regulatory GHG Assessment or BEGES-R) to:

 • Companies with more than 500 employees (250 in overseas departments)